stellaGK/stella/README.md

 ### CMake

+**Note**: If you have previously built stella with plain `make` you _must_ run `make clean` before attempting to build with CMake, or the existing built objects will interfere with the CMake build.

 Building stella with CMake requires CMake >= 3.16.
 You can download the latest version from the [CMake website](https://cmake.org/download/), but it is often easier to